What is a Chromebook?

 May other family members or friends share the Chromebook?

-No. We ask that use of the Chromebook be strictly limited to the student to which it was assigned.
+No. We ask that users of the Chromebook be strictly limited to the student to which it was assigned.
 They are to be viewed as an instruction tool, just like a textbook, not a device for personal entertainment.

 Can my child use the Chromebook for personal use/ non-school-related use?

-Each Chromebook also has an asset tag (sticker) on it that says “Edmond Public Schools”, so if someone finds one they will be able to figure out that it belongs to us.
+If a Chromebook is lost or stolen, immediately report it to the site SRO or police and notify the media director at your school.
+The device will be disabled and a message will appear stating, “If found, please notify Edmond Public Schools at…” Each Chromebook also has an asset tag (sticker) on it that says “Edmond Public Schools”, so if someone finds one they will be able to figure out that it belongs to us.

 What if I have additional questions?